ondato/ondato-sdk-ios/readme.md

     var livenessCheck: OndatoLivenessMode // [.active, .passive] Should active or passive liveness check mode be used }
 ```
+In case Passive Liveness check is configured, please contact Ondato support team support@ondato.com to check if your account is configured accordingly.

 `appearance` holds the appearance configuration options
 ```swift